 Before you get in touch with Apple, have a look at our list of fixes for the most common macOS Big Sur problems.
 It might have what you’re looking for.
 We’ve also released a guide that shows you how to fix macOS Big Sur battery life problems.

 If you can’t find what you’re looking for in our guides, head over to Apple’s discussion forums.
 If they can’t help you, you might want to get in contact with Apple Support via Twitter or with customer support via Apple’s website.

 If you still can’t fix your issue(s), you might want to schedule an appointment to see a Genius at your local Apple Store.
 If it’s open.

 Apple hasn’t confirmed an official macOS Big Sur 11.3 update for Mac.
 We do have some clues though.

-We’re also expecting Apple to announce new hardware in March so we could see the company release all of this software alongside those devices.
+Apple will announce new hardware in the near future so we could see the company release all of this software alongside those devices.

 macOS Big Sur 11.3 Release Time

 We don’t have an official release date, but we know exactly when Apple will roll the software out on whatever date it selects.

 The official version of macOS Big Sur 11.3 will probably become available on your Mac in and around 10AM Pacific.